SergioRodriguezGundin/sports-formulaone/README.md

 | `npm run preview`         | Preview your build locally, before deploying     |
 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+## Contributing
+Contributions are welcome!
+If you have ideas for improvements or find any issues, please open an issue or submit a pull request.

+## License
+It is a fun project, you can use it as a starter for your new project.

+Happy exploring the Formula One universe with Astro F1 Explorer and NextUI! 🏁🌐

 ## 👀 Want to learn more?